afps-spec

 8.6 URI Restrictions

-Provider definitions include authorizedUris to restrict which upstream endpoints a provider can access:
+Integration auth methods include authorized_uris to restrict which upstream endpoints a credential can be sent to:

 9. Privacy Considerations

-AFPS packages may process personally identifiable information (PII) through agent inputs, provider connections, and execution outputs:
+AFPS packages may process personally identifiable information (PII) through agent inputs, integration connections, and execution outputs:

 Implementers operating in jurisdictions with data protection regulations (e.g., GDPR, CCPA) SHOULD consult their compliance requirements for the handling of user data within AI workflows.